 We recognise that Doctors in Training (DiTs) who have qualified in medicine overseas may have different needs to those who qualified in the UK; not least finding out how the UK NHS works and settling into a new area.
 The GMC have some helpful information which you may have already seen on their website here.
 They also reported on the channel 4 documentary: Becoming a doctor in the UK: the view from an international medical graduate.

-Onaope Ogundeji, Educational Fellow and fellow IMG trainee has written a booklet with lots of information for IMG GP trainees – to get a copy of this booklet, please email Lindsey Buckenham
+Onaope Ogundeji, Educational Fellow and fellow IMG trainee has written a booklet with lots of information for IMG GP trainees – Please clik on the link below

-Our Near Peer IMG Fellow – Dr Siraj Hameed is here to help if you have any queries or worries, please contact him for a one to one session.
+Our Near Peer IMG Fellow – Dr Jasmine Dargan is here to help if you have any queries or worries, please contact her for a one to one session.

 Trainers always welcome discussion of DiT’s concerns and queries and we would therefore encourage you to talk to your Educational Supervisor if you are uncertain about anything or would like support.
 Likewise, if you are experiencing any difficulty in a hospital post, please contact your Clinical Supervisor as soon as possible.
 Or if you feel unable or unwilling to speak to your Clinical Supervisor, contact your lead Training Programme Director (TPD), as any specific learning needs must be identified early on in your placement.
 Please contact Dr Tom Agombar or Dr Michael Kilshaw

 The dedicated NHSE International Medical Graduate webpages have been designed by international medical graduates (IMGs) to help support new IMGs working or preparing to work in our region and contain lots of additional resources

 Gloucestershire Hospital NHS Foundation Trust have created an International Medical Graduates Handbook that has information about working in an acute hospital setting